Big West Conference: Overall Commissioner's Cups Table

-So Cal Challenge
+SoCal Challenge

-Since 2021, the Big West Conference has served as host of the So Cal Challenge, an eight-team men's basketball tournament held during Monday and Wednesday of Thanksgiving week.
-One Big West team represents the conference in the field of each tournament.
-Cal Poly and Cal State Northridge participated in 2021 and 2022, respectively.
+Starting in 2021, the Big West Conference served as host of the SoCal Challenge, an eight-team men's basketball tournament held during Monday and Wednesday of Thanksgiving week.
+One Big West team represented the conference in the field of each tournament.
+Cal Poly, Cal State Northridge and Cal State Bakersfield participated in 2021, 2022 and 2023, respectively.
+The final tournament was held in 2023.